O-Thadd/Cripe-API-Doc/API Documentation.md

 - **posterId:** id of user who made the post
 - **timestamp:** _(number)_ when post was made in milliseconds from epoch
 - **body:** _(array of strings)_ Each string represents a page of the post
+- **background:** The background colour of the post as hexadecimal RGB triples. e.g. '#FFFFFF' for white, '#800080' for purple, '#000000' for black
 - **optionVotePairs:** _(map)_ Maps an option to number of votes accrued
 - **flameCount:** _(number)_ number of flames post has
 - **commentCount:** _(number)_ number of comments a post has.